-A wheelchair accessible taxi (WAT) is a vehicle that been specially modified to safely accommodate at least one and up to three wheelchairs.
-Both the wheelchair and the passenger must be able to be safety secured in the vehicle.
+A wheelchair accessible taxi (WAT) is a vehicle that has been specially modified to safely accommodate at least one and up to three wheelchairs.
+Both the wheelchair and the passenger must be able to be safely secured in the vehicle.

 WATs are a key part of the NSW public transport system and drivers of WAT vehicles undergo special training after being issued with a driver authority.